alex-oderdenge/data-lake-upload-cli/README.md

 - **Clean**: Data that has been converted or unified for easier processing
 - **Standardized**: Harmonized data ready for consumption and integration

+### Version Management

+When uploading files with version numbers higher than 1, a version description field becomes available:

+- **Version 1**: Default version, no description required
+- **Version 2+**: Version description field appears with placeholder "Indique o que mudou nessa versão"
+- **Description**: Used to document what changed in this version of the file

 ### Customer Management

 #### Creating a New Customer